Eth4nplays/deskboard/README.md

 - Create an app, set the Redirect URI to "http://127.0.0.1:8580/callback", and replace the placeholders above.

 > [!CAUTION]
 > These credentials are used for the Spotify integration.
-Never upload your secrets.dart anywhere.
+Never upload your secrets.dart anywhere and remember to include it in your .gitignore!

 ---